-The LNG control measures at the port of Zeebrugge apply in the tide-bound part of the port, with the exception of berth shifting.
-Berth shifting in the tide-bound section of the port falls under the MBZ port regulation.
+The LNG control measures at the port of Zeebrugge apply in the tide-bound part of the port, with the exception of berth shifting of small LNG tankers.
+Those falls under the MBZ port regulation.

 In addition to the nautical control measures - "LNG procedures for arrival and departure Zeebrugge", the corresponding Joint Notification with regard to the transport of hazardous substances in gas tankers also applies to all LNG vessels sailing through the Common Nautical Control Area (Gemeenschappelijk Nautisch Beheersgebied, GNB) and furthermore the Police and Shipping Regulations for the Belgian territorial sea, the ports and the beaches of the Belgian coast is also in force.